Petit guide pour bien manger en camping!

 Tip #2: Planning and Preparation

-A great camping meal usually starts with good planning.
-If you are only going away for the weekend, it is also possible to prepare several steps in advance in order to speed up the process when you are out.
+A good camping meal starts with careful planning.
+If you're only going away for the weekend, you can also prepare several steps in advance to speed up the process once you're out and about.

-Otherwise, when we go on long camping trips, we bring the essentials for cooking that do not need refrigeration:
+Otherwise, when we go on long camping trips, we bring cooking essentials that don't need refrigeration:

 - salt, pepper and various spices

-- fruits and vegetables in small quantities - prefer those that do not eat too easily (ex: prefer kale to spinach or lettuce).
+- fruits and vegetables in small quantities - prefer those that do not spoil too easily (e.g.: prefer kale to spinach or lettuce).

-- cane of tuna, salmon or sardines (they are full of protein, take up little space and keep for a long time).
-It's perfect as a sandwich at lunchtime on a hike.
+- Canned tuna, salmon, or sardines (they're packed with protein, take up little space, and keep for a long time).
+They're perfect for lunchtime sandwiches while hiking.

 - bread or tortillas